How Acuity AI is used in practice

 When deciding what to do next

-An issue is identified, but the right response is unclear.
+The team has identified an issue but the right response is unclear.

 Recommends actions based on patterns, context, and performance impact.